Amnura 50 MW (Sinha) Dual Fuel Power Plant

 Power Generation

 The power plant started commercial operation on 14 April 2011.
 According to the Power Purchase Agreement (PPA), BPDB would buy the generated electricity at a rate of BDT 7.77 (USD 0.1094 when USD 1= BDT 71) per unit (kilowatt-hour) for three years from the COD (Daily, Star 2010).
 The rate increased to BDT 11.166 (USD 0.1379 when USD 1= BDT 81) for the next five years (Janakantha, 2017).
-Moreover, it would increase more (USD 1= BDT 110) to date.
+Moreover it would increase more (USD 1= BDT 110) as to date.

 Environment

-According to Section 12 of the Bangladesh Environment Protection Act 1995, Environmental Impact Assessment (EIA) is obligatory for any industry (MOLJPA 1995).
-The polluting industries, such as power plants, have to go through an Initial Environmental Examination (IEE) and EIA as directed in the Environmental Conservation Rules 2017 (MOEFCC 1997).
+According to Section 12 of the Bangladesh Environment Conservation Act 1995, Environmental Impact Assessment (EIA) is obligatory for any industry (MOLJPA 1995).
+The polluting industries, such as power plants, have to go through an Initial Environmental Examination (IEE) and EIA as directed in the Environmental Conservation Rules 1997 (MOEFCC 1997).
 But, to date, no IEE or EIA report has been conducted for the power plant.
 This power plant has also extended its duration therefore the environmental impact of the powerplant will continue to surge with time.

 Criticism